eliotk/health-timeline-app/README.md

-### health timeline app - view health-related events in a timeline visualization
+### health timeline app - view and explore a timeline of health-related events

 Live demo: http://www.eliotk.net/health-timeline-app/

 #### Why?

-I wanted to easily log and view health events in a timeline view using a simple data format.
-Hopefully the C-CDA import capability will be beneficial for individuals and families loading in their own EHR-exported C-CDAs or perhaps providers using it to get an initial overview of the patient's history.
+I wanted to easily log and view health events structured as a timeline using a simple data format.
+Hopefully the C-CDA import capability will be beneficial for individuals and families loading in their own EHR-exported C-CDAs or perhaps providers using it to get an initial overview of a patient's history.

 #### Getting started

-My preferred way of building out the data is to use the [YAML format](http://www.yaml.org/start.html) which the event editor can interpret.
+My preferred way of building out the data is to use the [YAML format](http://www.yaml.org/start.html), which the event editor can interpret.

-So in the Events edit input, you can create an event w/ this:
+So in the Events teat area, you can create an event like this:

 ```
 - content: Hospital Admit (UTI, dehydration)